 And that’s it.

 Oh, I found another one!
 It’s a non-fiction one I can’t review yet for reasons of personal safety, but actually it’s pretty good.
 So there’s one for Team Slit.
 Update: I can now, it is I Didn’t Do It For You by Michela Wrong.
-Review coming one day.

 So, regarding the girly writer situation, I thinks to meself, I thinks: Nikolai, how about other books by ladies you’ve read in the past?
 Because back at uni we were assigned books because they were Feminist or Post-Colonial or Written By Chockos rather than because they were Good.
 You know the ones: Wide Sargasso Sea, Things Fall Apart, that sort.

 I remember reading several books by the Australian authoress Jessica Anderson.
-In general, they kept with the usual themes of female literature: the devastating martyrdom of the dear, poor, heroine; the feelz of all concerned, most of all that of the matyress, and how boys are bad, mmkay, and are terrible husbands and fathers and really the whole lot of them should be kept in cages and just occasionally milked for reproductive purposes or let out temporarily to kill a spider or get something heavy off the top shelf.
+In general, they kept with the usual themes of female literature: the devastating martyrdom of the dear, poor, heroine; the feelz of all concerned, most of all the matyress, and how boys are bad, mmkay, and are terrible husbands and fathers and really the whole lot of them should be kept in cages and just occasionally milked for reproductive purposes or let out temporarily to kill a spider or get something heavy off the top shelf.

-This is odd because HL Menken reckoned about the opposite.
+This is odd because HL Menken reckoned the opposite.
 He said that female authors were better at describing realistic human relationships without all that misty-eyed sentimentalism what blokes have, and he mused that one day novels might be exclusively be written by women.
 He mentioned quite a few by name and I considered giving them a go, but I failed to do this.
 I guess I could go back and have another look.

 Dear reader: am I being a bit of a dill?
 Feel free to recommend better female authors if you think I’ll be impressed.